vibhaannaswamy/INP_Git_Intro_forked/README.md

 $ git push
 ```

-10. [BONUS] Create a pull request back to Antonio's repository
+10. [BONUS] Create a pull request back to Antonio's repository.
+We will make a collage with the photos of the people who completed this tutorial! :)
 ![pull_req](images/pull-request-start-review-button.png)